AndroidExamples/UiAutomatorExample/README.md

 UiAutomator is the perfect tool to test Android applications if you are a test engineer.
 It requires a small amount of java and Android knowledge to program.
 The syntax/funcionalities are limited, but it we be enough to perform the typical "bussiness-as-usual" tests.

 ###Developer
-In comparison to other testing frameworks, tests are harder to write and don't allow the developer doing TDD.
+In comparison to other testing frameworks, indepth tests are harder to write and don't allow the developer doing TDD.
 In UiAutomator you use UiSelectors to search for UiObjets.
-The search is based on text and content descriptions of Views, but the problem their is that you can't reference the Views directly.
-You can only invoke a simplified set of methods on UIObject.
+The selector is based on the View's texts and content descriptions.
+The problem  is that you can't reference the Views directly.
+You can only invoke a simplified set of methods on an UiObject.

-But their are some upsides to this framework.
-You can leave your app sandbox and do all kind of stuff.
-For example: toggle on/off wifi, open other apps, test your activity for result etc.
+But their are some upsides to this framework, you can leave your app sandbox and do all kind of stuff.
+For example: toggle on/off wifi, open other apps, test your activity for result, etc..

-Another upside to UiAutomator is the usage of UiWatcher, this watcher listens to conditional events (primarely being ui changes, e.g. dialog showing up).
-You can easily incoperate different scenario's within your testcases.
+Another upside is the usage of UiWatcher, this watcher listens to conditional events (primarely being ui changes, e.g. dialog showing up).
+This allows you to easily incoperate different scenario's within your testcases.
+I din't incorperate any examples of UiWatcher in this sample but the are easy to configure.

+Final Thought: I would only use UiAutomator for specific tests and only if my current favorable testing framework is to limited to perform the task.
+Basically comes down to a limitation due to the sandbox model.